johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/Templates.md

 * Provide quick way to create similar style or layout of pages.
-* It also allows control or governance over what the site editor can add, edit and remove from the page.
+* It also allows control or governance over what the site editor can add, edit, and remove from the page.
 * It allows site builder to make future changes to all pages built off these templates, without editing each individual page.